RTEMS/rtems-docs/user/overview/index.rst

 Deadlines can be further characterized as either hard or soft based upon the value of the results when produced after the deadline has passed.
-A deadline is hard if the results have no value or if their use will result in a catastrophic event.
-In contrast, results which are produced after a soft deadline may have some value.
+A deadline is hard if the results have no value after the deadline has passed, or a catastophic event results from their intended use if not completed on time.
+In contrast, results produced after a soft deadline may still have some value.

 Another distinguishing requirement of real-time application systems is the ability to coordinate or manage a large number of concurrent activities.
 Since